reportportal/kubernetes/reportportal/v5/README.md

 kubectl create -f letsencrypt-clusterissuer.yaml
 ```

-##### 3. Reconfigure/redeploy your ReportPortal installation with a new Ingress Configuration to be access at a TLS endpoint
+##### 3. Update your ReportPortal installation with a new Ingress Configuration to be access at a TLS endpoint

 With all the pre-requisite configuration in place, we can now do the pieces to request the TLS certificate.